Installing BDsensor-m-m

 -

-Use the probe for homing
+Use probe for homing

 Ensure

-Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PINis disabled, andUSE_PROBE_FOR_Z_HOMINGshould be enabled as shown below://#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN
+Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PINis disabled, andUSE_PROBE_FOR_Z_HOMINGshould be enabled as shown below://#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN// Force the use of the probe for Z-axis homing#define USE_PROBE_FOR_Z_HOMING -

 Slow down the second homing Z speed